What is a Data Warehouse?

 Take an example of a database tracking a product’s users and usage data.
 The raw data may be difficult to understand for the average user because of things such as bad naming conventions, complex data types, data inconsistencies, irrelevant data and highly normalized tables.

 This example was designed as a transactional schema, not for analysis.
 Without a tool such as Chartio, navigating this schema for analysis would be incredibly challenging.
 However with Chartio you only need to focus on cleaning up tables to get much more value out of your data.
 Focus on making Data Lake tables easy to understand.

 We can see multiple columns with issues that would be difficult for an analyst to understand or make use of.
 Let’s see how this table could be reconfigured to become useful for analytics.

 Use modeling to create a clean version of the schema where all of the above inconsistencies and points of confusion are addressed.
 This will be your company’s Data Warehouse.
 It will enable more users to understand and use the data.
 You can remove a few irrelevant tables for analysis but most of the focus should be on cleaning up columns.

 Let’s take the table above and apply some simple transformations to it.

 We can see how dropping columns, adding columns, filtering rows and clarifying columns make the data much more straightforward to use and interpret.
-Now, people without experience with the data have a much easier time coming up to speed and will make less mistakes.
+Now, people without experience with the data have a much easier time coming up to speed and will make fewer mistakes.
 Let’s look at the final table without all the editing markup.

-This is the promise of a Data Warehouse, clear tables that can be used by anyone without having to dramatically alter the schema.
+This is the promise of a Data Warehouse: clear tables that can be used by anyone without having to dramatically alter the schema.